The Twilight Zone Tower of Terror

 Location

-Shopping: An assortment of merchandise, much of which relates to the Tower of Terror, including t-shirts, bellhop hats, glassware, posters, pillows, tote bags, and on-ride photographs, can be purchased at “Tower Hotel Gifts,” located at the attraction’s exit.
+Shopping: Purchase an assortment of merchandise, much of which relates to the Tower of Terror, including t-shirts, bellhop hats, glassware, posters, pillows, tote bags, and on-ride photographs at “Tower Hotel Gifts,” located at the attraction’s exit.

 Dining/Refreshment: Located outside the attraction, the Tower of Terror Coffee Cart offers pastries, muffins, cookies, and, of course, coffee.
-Rosie’s All-American Café, Fairfax Fare, and Catalina Eddie’s are situated across Sunset Boulevard for guests craving a more substantial, counter service, lunch or dinner.
+Guests craving a more substantial, counter service, lunch or dinner should check out Rosie’s All-American Café, Fairfax Fare, and Catalina Eddie’s located across Sunset Boulevard.
 Rosie’s offers burgers and soups; Fairfax Fare specializes in barbecue; and Catalina Eddie’s is the place on Sunset Boulevard for pizza in addition to deli sandwiches.

-Restroom: Facilities are conveniently located near the attraction’s entrance.
+Restroom: Find facilities conveniently located near the attraction’s entrance.

 The Twilight Zone Tower of Terror Fun Facts